okteto/actions/README.md

 - Login to https://cloud.okteto.com and create a namespace.
 - Retrieve your API token from https://cloud.okteto.com.
 - [Create a secret](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in your repository named `OKTETO_TOKEN`, with your token as the value.
-- Login to https://hub.docker.com and create a token.
-- [Create a secret](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in your repository named `DOCKER_PASSWORD`, with your token as the value.

 ```
 on: [push]